-Giada Tu Thanh is a Senior Consultant with over eight years working experience in development cooperation.
+Giada Tu Thanh is a Senior Consultant with nine years working experience in development cooperation.

-Since joining Itad, Giada has worked on evaluation projects commissioned by The Global Fund, Bill and Melinda Gates Foundation, UNICEF, WHO, DFID, the UK Department of Health and Social Care and the European Commission (EC).
+Since joining Itad four years ago, Giada has worked on evaluation projects commissioned by The Global Fund, Bill and Melinda Gates Foundation, UNICEF, WHO, DFID, the UK Department of Health and Social Care and the European Commission (EC).
 Her sectoral expertise encompasses HIV/AIDS, vaccines, antimicrobial resistance, Global Health cooperation, health financing, advocacy, strategy, organisational and development effectiveness.

 Prior to joining Itad, Giada worked in Brussels for five years, managing M&E projects commissioned by the EC (DG DEVCO, DG Enlargement and EU Delegations) after her traineeship in the Geographical Coordination and Supervision for Asia and Central Asia Unit of EuropeAid.

 Giada holds an MSc in Development Management from the London School of Economics where she specialised in Population and Gender issues.
 Her final dissertation focussed on how to make initiatives to prevent Sexually Transmitted Diseases more effective by drawing men and less technical dimensions of sexual behaviour into the picture.

 Find out more about Giada in her 60 Second Interview.

 Benin, Bhutan, Cambodia, Cameroon, Ethiopia, Ghana, Indonesia, Kenya, Laos, Tanzania, Vietnam

 London School of Economics

 School of International Studies, University of Trento

 International Political Studies Institute (ISPI)